 - Is there any possibility of a metal fragment getting into our fish fingers?

 - Where might it come from?

 - What can we do to make sure it doesn't happen?

 - If it does happen, how can we spot it?

 - If we spot it what should we do?

 - Who is responsible for managing this?

 - Whose job is it to do it?

 - Have we a procedure in place already to control this?

-- IS IT WORKING?
+- Is it working?

-Metal contamination is one of the simplest hazards to control with metal detection after the product is packed and before it is dispatched.
-But even something as simple as this requires training, operation logs, testing, written procedures and several other things for it to work 100% of the time.
+This is one of the simplest hazards to control with metal detection after the product is packed and before it is despatched.
+But even something as simple as this requires training, operation logs, testing, written procedures and several other things to be in place for it to work 100% of the time.